zachchong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Reporter omits the keyword(s).
   * 1a1.
-PressPal requests at least one keyword to perform the search.
-  * 1a2.
-Reporter provides keyword(s).
+PressPal shows an invalid command error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2a.
 No persons match the provided keyword(s).
   * 2a1.
 PressPal informs the Reporter that no matching results were found.
-    Use case ends.

-* *a.
-At any time, Reporter chooses to cancel.*
-  * *a1.
-PressPal requests confirmation of cancellation.*
-  * *a2.
-Reporter confirms cancellation.*
     Use case ends.

 ### UC8 – List all interviews of a contact